danb0b/danb0b.github.io/content/notebook/algo-vpn.md

 ---
 title: Installing Algo VPN
-weight: 990
 tags:
-- ros
 - ubuntu
 - linux
 ---

 ## Introduction

-While this is a bit off topic, it is sometimes necessary to create a virtual network to enable computers across a large distance to communicate as if on the same network.
+It is sometimes necessary to create a virtual network to enable computers across a large distance to communicate as if on the same network.
 This section deals with how to install such a service on a virtual machine.

 ## Instructions